 It was St. Joseph’s Night 2006, a group of volunteers set off from the New Orleans suburb of Arabi in search of Mardi Gras Indians.
 The neighborhood we were in was still without power, without mail service, largely without people.
 Almost no traffic lights worked between our camp and the parts of the city that had been spared the flood.
 Traveling into town at night was unsettlingly dark, flooded cars still jutted into the road.

 Most of my fellow volunteers had never heard of Mardi Gras Indians until I excitedly recruited them, and the van, for the experience.
-I only knew of them because that part of New Orleans street culture had become a point of pride in the city in the 40 years since Tootie Montana, Bo Dollis and The Wild Magnolias, and appearances at Jazz Fest had opened some elements of the secret societies to public display.
+I only knew of them because that part of New Orleans street culture has become a point of pride in the city in the 40 years since Tootie Montana, and Bo Dollis and The Wild Magnolias, first appeared at Jazz Fest and opened some elements of the secret societies to public display.

 Since then, when I’ve tried to explain what seeing an Indian event is like I’ve tried to turn to YouTube for help to no avail.
-The history is more easily available than it has ever been, there are excellent documentaries and mountains of video.
-Video of a dozen other people holding phones up.
+The history is more easily available than it has ever been- there are excellent documentaries and mountains of video.
 Video of marching and parading and drumming.
 Video of amazing suits.
+Video of a dozen other people holding phones up.

-But precious little video of the actual battles, and when you find them they don’t capture the feeling of being there in the heated shadow of the thing, when the battles seem to threaten the actual violence they serve to replace.The project is a meeting between Big Chief Jermaine of the 7th Ward Creole Hunters and Big Chief Romeo of the 9th Ward Hunters, 7th and 9th- 79ers.
+Which is why I was so excited to find this release from The 79ers Gang.
+It captures better than any studio release I’ve previously heard the actual feeling of being in the street.
+While they use the opportunity to record a smoother presentation then you’ll ever hear out on the battlefield they don’t add any of the extra frills other groups have relied on.
+Drum, hands, and voice is all you need.
+They also don’t sanitize the language or the beat to fit anyone’s sensibilities, it’s the raw thing.The project is a meeting between Big Chief Jermaine of the 7th Ward Creole Hunters and Big Chief Romeo of the 9th Ward Hunters; 7th and 9th- 79ers.
 Both men, though relatively young, have histories in the culture going back several generations.
-They’ve performed songs from the album live at The Louisiana Music Factory and on WWOZ and even traveled as far as Sweden to perform these songs.
-Often they don’t feel the need to mask or add instruments you wouldn’t find in the street.
-I hope they maintain that attitude, and keep at what they are doing, the music is exciting for what it is, and people should have the chance to hear it.
+They’ve performed songs from the album live at The Louisiana Music Factory and on WWOZ and even traveled as far as Sweden to perform.
+Often they don’t feel the need to mask at performances or add instruments you wouldn’t find in the street.
+I hope they maintain that attitude and keep at what they are doing, the music is exciting for what it is, and people should have the chance to hear it.

 The album is available as an LP which I purchased because the two-sided cover is so beautiful.
 They have since released a 7″ record of two more songs.
 Record purchases come with streaming and in this case, it feels worth it to have the physical thing.

 There are two equally gratifying ways to enjoy this album.
-You can give it a deep ethnographical listen and add some aural experience to what you may have read or heard before or you can just let that drum beat hit you and groove.
+You can give it a deep ethnographical listen and add some aural experience to what you may have read or heard, or you can just let that drum beat hit you and groove.
 It will be hard not to do both.
 Aside from being the truest album of Mardi Gras Indian music I’ve come across it also has an absolutely contagious rhythm.